ravel-net/ravel-net.github.io/manual.md

 * `self.components`: a list of [ravel.app.AppComponent](api/classravel_1_1app_1_1AppComponent.html), the application's SQL components (i.e., tables, views, rules)

 For more information about the application superclasses and their properties, see the [API](api/annotated.html).

+### Measuring Performance
+The Ravel CLI provides the command `time` to measure the execution time of a command, similar to the Linux time command: `time [command] [command args]`.

+For more granular inspection of performance, the Ravel CLI provides a `profile` command.
+This command reports the execution time of manually-defined blocks of code.
+When extending the Ravel runtime or developing applications, a new block of code can be defined using the class [profiling.PerfCounter](api/classravel_1_1profiling_1_1PerfCounter.html).
+The constructor accepts a string to identify the block of code.
+The functions start() and stop() define the start and end of the code to be profile:

+{% highlight python %}
+from ravel.profiling import PerfCounter

+def my_profiled_function():
+    pc = PerfCounter("name of code block")
+    pc.start()

+    # will measure the execution time of the code here

+    pc.stop()

+{% endhighlight %}